itthinx/affiliates-woocommerce-light/readme.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =
-* This release has been tested with WordPress 4.7, adds the Spanish translation and provides an internal improvement for translations.
+* This release is full compatible with Woocommerce 3.0.0